One of the most commonly reported sexual problems is

 6 DO Suggest A Different Activity

 If what you're doing isn't working for your partner, ask if they'd like to try something else.
-"For example, oral sex or hand jobs might feel a lot less intimidating that intercourse," Marin suggests.
+"For example, oral sex or hand jobs might feel a lot less intimidating than intercourse," Marin suggests.

-Dr. Jess agrees: "Instead of focusing solely on the penis and/or vagina, look for ways you can engage other body parts like your fingers, tongue, hands, and even toys," she suggests.
+Dr. O'Reilly agrees: "Instead of focusing solely on the penis and/or vagina, look for ways you can engage other body parts like your fingers, tongue, hands, and even toys," she suggests.
 "Research shows that

 8 DO Ask What They Like